-• The L1 instruction cache is protected by parity checking.
+- The L1 instruction cache is protected by parity checking.
 If an error is detected, then the internal RAS counters are updated.
-The cache line is then invalidated so that the correct cache line can be fetched.

-- The L1 data cache and L2 unified cache are protected with ECC.
-If a 1-bit error is detected, it is corrected, and internal counters are updated. - If a 2-bit (uncorrectable) error is detected, and the memory access has been architecturally executed, the CPU will take an SError exception and update internal memory error registers. - If a 2-bit (uncorrectable) error is detected, and the memory access has been speculatively executed but not architecturally committed, the CPU will mark the cache line as "poisoned".
-Whichever CPU in the system that architecturally executes an instruction that accesses that cache line (the error terminology is "consumed) will take an SError exception.
+The cache line is then invalidated so that the correct cache line can be fetched. - The L1 data cache and L2 unified cache are protected with ECC.
+If a 1-bit error is detected, it is corrected, and internal counters are updated. - If a 2-bit (uncorrectable) error is detected, and the memory access has been architecturally executed, that error is considered "consumed".
+The CPU will take a synchronous error exception or an SError exception and update internal memory error registers. - If a 2-bit (uncorrectable) error is detected, and the memory access has been speculatively executed but not architecturally committed, the CPU will mark the cache line as "poisoned".
+Poisoning defers the error response until some other device in the system consumes that error.
+If a CPU that consumes the poisoned cache line, then it will take a synchronous error exception or an SError exception and update internal memory error registers.

-Note: a speculatively executed instruction or memory access cannot directly cause an exception until that instruction or access is architecturally committed.
+Note: on the Neoverse N1, a speculatively executed instruction or memory access cannot directly cause an exception until that instruction or access is architecturally committed.